vanshajdixit/beverageMaker/README.md

 # beverageMaker

-Basic implementation of beverage maker with different ingredients.
+Basic implementation of a multiple outlets beverage maker.